linkdd/dirwatcher/README.md

 ## Usage

-    dirwatch -d /path/to/directory -s "my-command --with=options"
+    dirwatcher -d /path/to/directory -s "my-command --with=options"